 The basic 6000 instruction set plus the EIS and NSA extensions will be supported by CP-6.
-Additionally, the Level 66 will be modified to support single and double precision hexadecimal floating point arithmetic.
-The format and the performance requirements of hexadecimal floating point are defined in Appendix B. The maximum configuration will include four central processors, four system control four Input/Output Multiplexors (IOM) and as units, much unit record equipment, magnetic tapes, disk devices, mass storage devices, communication front end processors, and The real time processors as is configurable by hardware. minimum memory configured for CP-6, supporting approximately 25 users, will be no more than 1 megaword.
+The maximum configuration will include four central processors, four Input/Output Multiplexors (IOM) and as much unit record equipment, magnetic tapes, disk devices, mass storage devices, communication front end processors, and real time processors as is configurable by hardware.
+The minimum memory configured for CP-6, supporting approximately 25 users, will be no more than 1 megaword.
 Memory increments will be no greater than 512K words and the maximum memory will be at least 16 megawords.
-The supported by CP-6 are defined in peripherals to be The following memory subsequent sections. systems, currently being marketed on Sigma 6 and 9, will be field modifiable to operate on Level 66:
+The peripherals to be supported by CP-6 are defined in subsequent sections.
+The following memory systems, currently being marketed on Sigma 🗸 6 and 9, will be field modifiable to operate on Level 66:

-XPF 6850 and 9850 MOS memory subsystem including 128KW starter unit
+XPF 6850 and 9850 MOS memory subsystem including l28KW starter unit

 XMM 6610 and 9610 64KW memory unit

-XMM 6611 and 9611 128KW memory unit
+ХММ 6611 and 9611 128KW memory unit

-ХММ 9612 Second system controller including 128KW starter unit
+ХММ 9612 Second svstem controller including l28KW starter unit

-XMF 6650 and 9650 Battery backup option
+XMF 6650 and 9650 Battery backup

-Battery backup option
+option